smarr/ReBench/docs/config.md

   retries_after_failure: 3
 ```

+---

 ## Reporting

-Currently, [Codespeed] is the only supported system for continuous
+[Codespeed] and [ReBenchDB] are the currently supported system for continuous
 performance monitoring.
-It is configured with the `reporting` key.
+They are configured with the `reporting` key.

 **codespeed:**

 Send results to Codespeed for continuous performance tracking.
 The settings define the project that is configured in Codespeed, and the
 URL to which the results will be reported.
 Codespeed requires more information,
-but since these details depend on the environment, other settings are passed via
+but since these details depend on the environment, additional details are passed via
 the [command line](usage.md#continuous-performance-tracking).

 Example: